-Overall, most of the safety issues would be resolved as the widening of Portage Parkway will give the opportunity of replacing the intersections entirely.
+Overall, most of the safety issues would be resolved with widening of Portage Parkway as the widening would result in replacing the intersections entirely.

 3.3 Transit Access

 According to the VMC Transportation Plan (2012), the forecasted land use changes are projected to increase transit use from 6% in 2006 to 37% in 2031 (AECOM, 2012).
 The extension of Portage Parkway to Creditstone Road will further establish road network continuity within the VMC.
 A fully connected network promotes walking and cycling, which in turn promotes the use of public transit.